Equilibrium modeling and solution approaches inspired by nonconvex bilevel programming: Solution method for minimum disequilibrium

-If one only cares about the existence of an equilibrium solution, the algorithm can terminate early if it happens that $\delta^L > 0$; since we have that $\delta^L$ is a lower bound on $\delta$, we have by Proposition~\ref{prop:equilibrium} that an equilibrium solution does not exist. \item An $\varepsilon$-optimal solution $(x^*,y^*)$ of Problem~\eqref{md_Nash} is found.
-Note that at Step~\ref{step:upperbound}, $\sum_i (g_i(x,y_i) - g_i^*(x))$ is an upper bound for $\delta$; we have merely evaluated the objective at a feasible point of Problem~\eqref{md_Nash}.
-More specifically, at any iteration for which the upper bound $\delta^U$ is finite, we have a point $(x^*,y^*)$ which came from a solution of Problem~\eqref{md_Nash_LB}; thus, $(x^*,y^*) \in G$ and $y_i^* \in Y_i$ for each $i$ and so $(x,y,w) = (x^*,y^*,\allg^*(x^*))$ is feasible in Problem~\eqref{md_Nash}, and its objective value is an upper bound on $\delta$.
-The upper bound $\delta^U$ tracks the best of these upper bounds.
+If one only cares about the existence of an equilibrium solution, the algorithm can terminate early if it happens that $\delta^{L,k} > 0$; since we have that $\delta^{L,k}$ is a lower bound on $\delta$, we have by Proposition~\ref{prop:equilibrium} that an equilibrium solution does not exist. \item An $\varepsilon$-optimal solution $(x^*,y^*)$ of Problem~\eqref{md_ref} is found.
+Note that $\sum_i (g_i(x,y_i) - g_i^*(x))$ is an upper bound for $\delta$; we have merely evaluated the objective at a feasible point of Problem~\eqref{md_ref}.
+More specifically, at any iteration for which the upper bound is finite, we have a point $(x^*,y^*) = (x^{k'},y^{k'})$ which came from a solution of Problem~\eqref{md_ref_LB} (at a previous iteration $k'$); thus, $(x^{k'},y^{k'}) \in G$ and $y_i^{k'} \in Y_i$ for each $i$ and so $(x,y,w) = (x^{k'},y^{k'},g^{L,k'})$ is feasible in Problem~\eqref{md_ref} since $g_i^{L,k'} \le g_i^*(x^{k'})$ for each $i$ by construction.
+Consequently, its objective value is an upper bound on $\delta$, and the upper bound $\delta^{U,k}$ tracks the best of these upper bounds. \end{enumerate}

-The termination criterion at Step~\ref{step:term} is justified since $0$ is an {\it a priori} lower bound on $\delta$, thus we can terminate if $\delta^U < \varepsilon$. \end{enumerate}